ivandir/OnlineBKStore/README.md

-A Java desktop Application using JDBC and MySQL to purchase items.
+A Java desktop Application using JDBC and MySQL to purchase items (i.e. Books).